 When you inherit money or property, the odds are good that you won't have to pay inheritance tax on it.
 Only a handful states impose an inheritance tax, so unless you or the deceased live in one of those states, or you inherit property there, there's no tax.
 If you inherit a payable-on-death account, you can bypass probate but it doesn't help you dodge any inheritance taxes that are due.

 Payable-on-death accounts are exactly what they sound like.
 The account owner names you as the beneficiary for her bank account or CD.
-As soon as you present the bank with proof of her death, you become the new owner.
-There's no limit to how much money the deceased can leave to you this way.
+As soon as you present the bank with proof of her death, you become the new owner of the POD account.
+There's no limit to how much money the deceased can leave to a POD beneficiary.
 If the money is considered community property, though, the deceased's spouse may be able to claim half of it.

 If you become the owner of a POD account after someone's death, you may have to pay an inheritance tax depending upon the state in which you inherited the account.
 A POD bank account is taxable in the same way any other inheritance is taxable.